IAIK/fish-begol/README.md

 Authors
 -------

-The code was written by David Derler and Sebastian Ramacher from  Institute for Applied Information Processing and Communications, Graz University of Technology.
-They can be contacted via mail to firstname.lastname@iaik.tugraz.at.
+The code was written by David Derler and Sebastian Ramacher from [Institute for Applied Information Processing and Communications, Graz University of Technology](https://www.iaik.tugraz.at).
+They can be contacted via
+<mailto:firstname.lastname@iaik.tugraz.at>.

 References
 ----------